Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 Therefore, for the M5Stack and the Processing App, the goal of this sprint was to improving design and visuals as well as extending our interfaces.

 **DONE:**
-* Basic animations for Bean sprite implemented on M5Stack
+* Basic animations for Bean sprite implemented on M5Stack.
-* User can see the challenges that they are enrolled in on M5 stack (dummy data)
+* User can see the challenges that they are enrolled in on M5 stack (dummy data).
-* User can see basic statistics about their step count on M5 stack (dummy data)
+* User can see basic statistics about their step count on M5 stack (dummy data).
-* User can see their full information and challenges if they are logged in on our website (dummy data)
+* User can see their full information and challenges if they are logged in on our website (dummy data).
-* Sponsor can create new customised challenges for all users on our website
+* Sponsor can create new customised challenges for all users on our website.
-* Admin can see charts of total users, challenges, sponsors on our Desktop app
+* Admin can see charts of total users, challenges, sponsors on our Desktop app.
-* Admin dashboard pulls data from backend database API
+* Admin dashboard pulls data from backend database API.
-* All subsystems able to receive, process and send the intended MQTT commands
+* All subsystems able to receive, process and send the intended MQTT commands.
-* All subsystems provide a basic version of the agreed visualization
+* All subsystems provide a basic version of the agreed visualization.
-* Agreed on how user death would work across subsystems
+* Agreed on how user death would work across subsystems.

 **WIP:**
-* MQTT message length issue with M5 Stack
+* MQTT message length issue with M5 Stack.
-* Real data for statistics and challenges on M5 stack
+* Real data for statistics and challenges on M5 stack.
-* All subsytems to handle user death
+* All subsytems to handle user death.

 <table>
 <tr>